cicero343/cicero343.github.io/_pages/dashboard.md

       const shortMonth = monthName.substring(0, 3);
       const apiFormat = `${year}-${shortMonth}`;

-      // Check if this month exists in selector, if not add it if (!selector.querySelector(`option[value="${apiFormat}"]`)) {
+      if (!selector.querySelector(`option[value="${apiFormat}"]`)) {
         const displayFormat = `${monthName} ${year}`;
         const option = new Option(displayFormat, apiFormat);